stoplightio/platform-docs/c.troubleshooting.md

 ***Exporting within Studio***
 ![Export through Studio](assets/images/export_studio.png)

-Discuss:

-- Differences between Original, Bundled, Dereferenced.
+### What are the differences between Original, Bundled, Dereferenced.
+1. Original - is the raw file keeping the $refs
+2. Bundled - only resolves remote $refs
+3. Dereferenced- resolves all remote and inline $refs

 ## Does Stoplight support adding HTML to documentation?

-Discuss:

-- Link to section in markdown docs around HTML support.
+HTML support within Markdown is limited.

+See our [Markdown Documentation](https://meta.stoplight.io/docs/studio-demo/docs/markdown/basic-syntax.md) for more information.

 ## How do I allow Stoplight to access an internal Git provider?